 Hotels & Accommodations

 Hotels, timeshares, guest houses, bed and breakfasts, villas, charter vessels, and Airbnb accommodations may now accept new guests.
 Accommodations will be operating under strict safety and sanitation protocols created by the U.S. Virgin Islands Department of Health in cooperation with the USVI Department of Tourism.

 With travel being cancelled, and as more people practice social distancing across the country in response to the coronavirus, small businesses will feel the impact the most.
 If you want to support St. Croix’s local businesses during this challenging time, here are a few things you can do:

 - Buy gift certificates for for use later, that way once the pandemic has subsided you can reschedule your plans to patronize your favorite local restaurant, shop or tour operator.

 - Shop online!
 Many local businesses also have online stores and will ship anywhere.

 - Order your food for pick-up.
-Even if you choose not to dine in person, you can still enjoy your favorite dishes and desserts from local restaurants that remain open by ordering them in advance and picking them up.
+Even if you choose not to dine in person, you can still enjoy your favorite dishes and desserts from local restaurants by ordering them in advance with pick up or limited delivery.

 -Jennie Ogden, Editor